 Timing-wise, adding these foods into your pre- and/or post-workout meals will help replenish muscle and liver glycogen (your body’s stored form of carbohydrate).
 That’s where your body turns for quick fuel to power you through your more physically demanding workouts.

 If you’ve got a copy of the Daily Guide, open up to page 22.
-Have the Online Program?
-Check out the Resources section for the “Building Your 21DSD Plate” PDF.
+Otherwise, grab your free copy of the Quick Start Guide.
 Now, take a look to the right of each plate.
 See those Activity Carbs?
 That’s for you!

 Without some kind of Activity Carbs making it onto your plate, you’re liable to feel knocked on your butt post-workout, and recovery time may take longer than you’re used to.
 So go ahead!
 Add a ½ cup of sweet potato, with a little ghee and a few pinches of sea salt to your plate, and see how you feel during and after your next workout.